 Learning Difficulties - Dyslexia, Dyspraxia and Dysgraphia

-Our Structured Literacy Programme has clear scope and sequence to ensure that learners are introduced to concepts in a logical order and that the learning builds on itself over time.
+Our Structured Literacy (SL) approach to teaching has clear scope and sequence to ensure that learners are introduced to concepts in a logical order and that the learning builds on itself over time.
 SL at Mindfull Tutoring is based strongly around the below resources that provide the backbone of our programme.

 - The Code, authored by Liz Kane,

 - Agility With Sound

 - Little Learners Love Literacy decodable texts

 A number of additional resources are used when and where appropriate to aid students’ progress.
 All resources are in line with a clear scope and sequence.

 Our Structured Literacy programme has a planned and systematic approach, it is based on explicit instruction, and provides hands-on, multi-sensory learning in order to engage learners in their programme of tutoring.
 Listening, speaking, reading and writing are often taught together to create multimodal lessons.

 The main aim of the Structured Literacy programme here at Mindfull Tutoring is to ensure your child can learn to read, in order to transition to reading to learn.
 Reading to learn means that the foundational literacy skills have been laid in order that the child may begin to independently make meaning, create meaning and think critically.
 Each of these reading to learn skills are required skills across all subject areas, and allow student access to the New Zealand Curriculum.